Combinatorial modifications of Reeb graphs and the realization problem: Realization theorem

 \end{definition}

-The initial graph with $g$ cycles occurs easily as the Reeb graph of a height function on an orientable surface of genus $g$.
+The initial graph with cycle rank equal to $g$ occurs easily as the Reeb graph of a height function on an orientable surface of genus $g$.
 In fact, by \cite[Theorem 5.6]{Michalak} it~can be the Reeb graph of a Morse function on any closed surface with the Reeb number at least $g$.

 \begin{proposition} Let $M$ be a closed manifold of dimension $n\geq 3$.
-For any number $0 \leq k \leq \reeb{M}$ there exists a simple Morse function on $M$ whose Reeb graph is in an initial form and has $k$ cycles. \end{proposition}
+For any number $0 \leq k \leq \reeb{M}$ there exists a simple Morse function on $M$ whose Reeb graph is in an initial form and has cycle rank equal to $k$. \end{proposition}

-\begin{proof} In the proof of implication (c) to (a) in Theorem \ref{thm:equivalent_conditions} for $r=k$ let $g_\pm$ be simple and ordered Morse functions on $Q_\pm$ with only one critical point being extremum.
+\begin{proof} In the proof of implication (c) $\implies$ (a) in Theorem \ref{thm:equivalent_conditions} for $r=k$ let $g_\pm$ be simple and ordered Morse functions on $Q_\pm$ with only one critical point being extremum.
 Then by Proposition \ref{proposition:ordered_has_tree} the Reeb graph $\reeb{g_-}$ (resp. $\reeb{g_+}$) is a~tree with one minimum (maximum) and all vertices of degree $3$ are of index $n-1$ (of index $1$).
-Thus $\reeb{g}$ (where $g\colon M \to \R$ is as in the proof of Theorem \ref{thm:equivalent_conditions}) has only two vertices of degree $1$ and exactly $k$ cycles.
+Thus $\reeb{g}$ (where $g\colon M \to \R$ is as in the proof of Theorem \ref{thm:equivalent_conditions}) has only two vertices of degree $1$ and cycle rank equal to $k$.
 We move up (move down) all vertices of degree $2$ in $\reeb{g_-}$ (in $\reeb{g_+}$ respectively).
 Therefore by using the modifications (4) and (5) on $g|_{Q_\pm} = g_\pm$ we can obtain a simple Morse function on $M$ whose Reeb graph is in an initial form. \end{proof}

 We say that a function $f\colon M \to \R$ \textbf{realizes} a graph $\Gamma$ with good orientation if $\reeb{f}$ is orientation-preserving homeomorphic to $\Gamma$.
 If it is the case, $\Gamma$ is called \textbf{realizable} on $M$ by $f$.